-$^{^2}$ Only Mary, the Mother of God, has comparable popularity, the two of them together accounting for a majority of the church names recorded in my database.
-In the much shorter list of Georgian churches compiled by Brosset (1842: 484-7), George and Mary likewise make up the majority of patrons, although Mary outnumbers George (79 to 52, vs. 114 others).
+5 Only Mary, the Mother of God, has comparable popularity, the two of them together accounting for a majority of the church names recorded in my database.
+In the much shorter list of Georgian churches compiled by M. F. Brosset, Description géographique de la Géorgie, par le tsarévitch Wakhoucht.
+Publiée d'après l'original autographe par M. Brosset.
+(St. Petersburg, 1842) 484-7, George and Mary likewise make up the majority of patrons, although Mary outnumbers George (79 to 52, vs. 114 others).

-3 Several Georgian royals, including Queen Tamar, are portrayed praying to George in a fresco at Betania (Eastmond 1998: 163).
-King David the Builder is depicted alongside the saint in a 12th-century icon at the St Catherine's monastery in Sinai (K'ldiashvili 1989; Ševčenko 1994), and George is also said to have appeared to him at the Battle of Didgori in 1121 (Kartlis cxovreba I: 341).
+$^{^6}$ Several Georgian royals, including Queen Tamar, are portrayed praying to George in a fresco at Betania (A. Eastmond, Royal imagery in medieval Georgia.
+(University Park, PA: 1998) 163).
+King David the Builder is depicted alongside the saint in a 12th-century icon at the St Catherine's monastery in Sinai (D. K'ldiašvili, 'L'icône de Saint Georges du Mont Sinaï avec le portrait de Davit Aymašenebeli', Revue des Études Géorgiennes et Caucasiennes 5: 107-128 (1989); N. Ševčenko, 'The Representation of Donors and Holy Figures on four Byzantine Icons' Δελτίον XAE 17: 157-166 (Athens, 1994)), and George is also said to have appeared to him at the Battle of Didgori in 1121 (Kartlis cxovreba I: 341).